HOTEL ELECTRICAL GUIDE

 For Electricians: Hotel Electrical Inspection Work

 Hotel EICRs are among the highest-value inspection contracts available to commercial electricians.
-A thorough inspector with knowledge of BS 7671 Section 701 bathroom zone requirements, BS 5266-1 emergency lighting, and BS 5839-1 fire alarm systems commands a premium rate and builds long-term relationships with hotel operators and facilities managers.
+An inspector who knows Section 701 cold, understands where BS 5266-1 and BS 5839-1 stop and BS 7671 starts, and can code an en-suite correctly commands a premium rate and keeps the relationship with the facilities manager for years.

 Win more hotel electrical work with Elec-Mate